had2-you/had2-you/README.md

 <div align=center>
   👩🏻‍💻 Hey, I'm Haeju Lee who studying in S/W Development at Dankook Univ.

+  I go by Anne if you want.
   🍎 Currently I'm studying Swfit to be a iOS Developer.
   🗣 I can speak fluently 🇰🇷 🇺🇸
+  ✈️ I love traveling.

   <br><br>
 <div align=center>